-To this end, our main contribution is the design of a novel deep learning architecture which learns to match a set of templates in the image to find an instance of the object.
-Instead of matching pixel intensities directly, the network architecture learns to match the template with the image in a joint embedding space, trained specifically for that purpose.
-Our approach is trained exclusively on synthetic data and operates by using a single RGB image as input.
-In addition, we introduce a series of extensions to the architecture which improves the detection performance such as tunable filters to adapt the feature extraction process to the object instance in the early layers of a pretrained backbone.
+Our main contribution is the design of a novel deep learning architecture which can localize instances of a target object from a set of input templates.
+Instead of matching pixel intensities directly such as other template matching methods, our network is trained to localize an instance from a joint embedding space.
+Our approach is trained exclusively on synthetic data and takes a single RGB image as input.
+In addition, we introduce a series of extensions to the architecture which improve the detection performance such as tunable filters to adapt the feature extraction process to the object instance in the early layers of a pretrained backbone.
 We quantify the contribution of each extension through a detailed ablation study.
-Finally, we present extensive experiments that demonstrate that our method can successfully detect object instances that were unseen during training.
-In particular, we report performances that significantly outperform the state-of-the-art on the well-known Occluded Linemod~\cite{brachmann2014learning} dataset.
+Finally, we present extensive experiments that demonstrate that our method can successfully detect object instances that were not seen during training.
+In particular, we report performances that significantly outperform the state of the art on the popular Occluded Linemod~\cite{brachmann2014learning} dataset.
 Notably, we attain a mAP of 50.71\%, which is almost 30\% better than LINE-2D~\cite{hinterstoisser2011multimodal} and on par with methods that overfit on the object instance during training.
-We hope our approach sets the bar for the problem of unseen instance detection, and spurs further research in this direction.